Overall security and cryptographic guarantees of the network

 PulseChain launched in May 2023, as a full Ethereum fork that deliberately removed upgrade keys, admin roles, and the foundation lever.
 Validation requires 32M PLS (a low cost in dollar terms), which – combined with a very large active validator set – pushes Decentralization above most L1s.
 That low barrier means ordinary operators can join without institutional capital, reducing cartel risk and broadening geographic spread.

-On availability: there’s been no documented chain-wide halt since launch at the base layer, and attack economics are sound for a young chain – hence a solid Security score rather than perfect.
+There’s been no documented chain-wide halt since launch at the base layer, and attack economics are sound for a young chain – hence a solid Security score rather than perfect.

 Immutability is where PLS is designed to peak.
 The base protocol is not upgradeable by a core team, there are no admin keys, and there’s no CEO or foundation to legally steer a rollback or parameter change.